Limits to Church Growth 3

 Consider a church of 70 people at equilibrium, whose ability to generate/maintain the resource drops, perhaps due to the unavailability of key personnel through congregational exhaustion, the loss of a popular minister or a decision to end a Sunday School, figure 4.
-Initially, the resource declines fast, with church declining steadily.
-However, although resource decline slows down it is not enough to allow church numbers to stabilise, as there are now even fewer people in the church to maintain remaining resources.
-The church has fallen below a threshold that leads to extinction, probably much faster than figure 4 indicates if aging is taken into account
+Initially, the resource declines fast, with the church declining steadily.
+However, although resource decline slows down, it is not enough to allow church numbers to stabilise, as there are now even fewer people in the church to maintain the remaining resources.
+The church has fallen below a threshold that leads to extinction, probably much faster than figure 4 indicates if ageing is taken into account.

-The effect of secularisation on church growth can be illustrated in this model by allowing the effect of resource on recruitment to drop as secularisation rises.
-This scenario reflects the increasing difficulty the church has of convincing a more hardened population to become believers.
-Additionally increasing secularisation also increases the rate of resource depletion, representing the pressure secularisation puts on the commitment of church members.
+The effect of secularisation on church growth can be illustrated in this model by allowing the effect of the resource on recruitment to fall as secularisation rises.
+This scenario reflects the increasing difficulty the church has in convincing a more hardened population to become believers.
+Additionally, increasing secularisation also increases the rate of resource depletion, representing the pressure secularisation puts on the commitment of church members.

-There is a period of around 80 years for which the equilibrium values for church numbers and resource are still positive.
-If secularisation could have been halted at that point, the church would stabilise rather then go extinct.
-It is interesting to speculate which of our current denominations are still in this phase, and which have passed to the later phase where extinction is inevitable.
-Short of fitting data, there is no definitive answer to this, but combating secularisation is an important strategy in preventing church decline by keeping the recruitment resources of church effective .
+There is a period of around 80 years for which the equilibrium values for church numbers and the resource are still positive.
+If secularisation had been halted at that point, the church would have stabilised rather than gone extinct.
+It is interesting to speculate which of our current denominations are still in this phase and which have passed to the later phase, where extinction is inevitable.
+Short of fitting data, there is no definitive answer to this, but combating secularisation is an important strategy in preventing church decline by keeping the recruitment resources of the church effective .

 Strategies to Raise Limit to Growth